amirhosseinzlf/SMARLA/README.md

 ### Dataset Structure

   A Dataset is provided to reproduce the results.
 This dataset contains our DRL agent, episodes of random testing of the agent, Abstraction files, and the safety monitoring models for each case study.
-Thus the dataset is devided into two parts:
+Thus the dataset is divided into two parts:
   1. Cart-Pole
   2. Mountain-Car